Recursive deep learning framework for forecasting the decadal world economic outlook

 \subsubsection{ARIMA model}

-The ARIMA model has been prominent for nearly half a century in time series forecasting after being introduced by Box and Jenkins \citep{box2015time}.
-It is a combination of three components, auto-regressive model \((AR)\), integrated average \((I)\) and moving average model \((MA)\).
-ARIMA models have three parameters to represent the three part in this model respectively, written as \(ARIMA(p,d,q)\). \(AR(p)\) represents the past value which is used to predict, \(p\) could be determined by PACF (partial auto-correlation function). \(I(d)\) is the times of differences to ensure the data stable, we use the ADF (augmented Dickey-Fuller test) to help us to find \(d\). \(MA(q)\) expresses the current data and errors in the past $q$ values, which is found by by analysing the ACF (auto-correlation function).
+The ARIMA model by Box and Jenkins \cite{box2015time} has been prominent for nearly half a century in time series forecasting.
+It is a combination of three components, autoregressive model \((AR)\), integrated average \((I)\) and moving average model \((MA)\).
+ARIMA models have three parameters to represent the three parts in this model respectively, written as \(ARIMA(p,d,q)\). \(AR(p)\) represents the past value used for prediction, and \(p\) can be determined by the partial autocorrelation function. \(I(d)\) refers to the times of differences to ensure the data is stable.
+We use the Augmented Dickey-Fuller (ADF) test to help us to find \(d\). \(MA(q)\) expresses the current data and errors in the past $q$ values, which can be found by analyzing the autocorrelation function.
+We define the ARIMA model by